-Upon successful completion of this course, the student will be able to:
+[Upon successful completion of this course, the student will be able to:

-- 1. Recognize the basic concepts of certain mathematical models and functions and their representation. - 2.
-Find limits of functions and use limits theorems.
+- 1. Recognize the basic concepts of certain mathematical and functions and their representation. - 2.
+Find limits of functions and use limit theorems.
 Transform indeterminate form limits and apply L'Hopital's rule to evaluate indeterminate limits.

-3. Determine continuity of functions; differentiate and sketch graphs of various functions such as: polynomial and rational functions, trigonometric functions, exponential functions and logarithmic functions.

-4. Apply derivation rules and theorems such as the chain rule to find derivatives of sums, products, quotients, and compositions of functions, and use the derivative to solving extrema problems.

-5. Interpret integration geometrically and apply techniques of integration.
+Determine continuity of functions. - 3.
+Differentiate and sketch graphs of functions such as: polynomial and rational functions, trigonometric functions, exponential functions, and logarithmic functions. - 4.
+Apply derivative rules and theorems such as the chain rule to find derivatives of sums, quotients, and composition of functions, and use the derivative to solve extrema problems. - 5.
+Interpert integration geometrically and apply techniques of integration.